-'I beg your pardon, Dr. Lanyon,' he replied civilly enough.
-'What you say is very well founded; and my impatience has shown its heels to my politeness.
-I come here at the instance of your colleague, Dr. Henry Jekyll, on a piece of business of some moment; and I under-
+"I beg your pardon, Dr. Lanyon," he replied civilly enough.
+"What you say is very well founded; and my impatience has shown its heels to my politeness.
+I come here at the instance of your colleague, Dr. Henry Jekyll, on a piece of business of some moment; and I understood ..."
+He paused and put his hand to his throat, and I could see, in spite of his collected manner, that he was wrestling against the approaches of the hysteria--"I understood, a drawer ..."